A Guide To Merchant Navy Uniform (With Photos And Illustrations)

 Ship engine room crew with boiler suit.
 Image for representation purpose only.

-As mentioned earlier, ratings belonging to both engine and deck departments usually wear boiler suit during work.
-The cook and ordinary seaman will mainly wear a white shirt, black trousers and formal black shoes (or safety shoes).
+As mentioned earlier, ratings belonging to both engine and deck departments usually wear boiler suits during work.
+The cook and ordinary seaman mainly wear a white shirt, black trousers, and formal black shoes (or safety shoes).

 seafarers and maritime professionals